houseofcat/turbocookedrabbit/README.md

 }
 ```

-So to reverse compcryption, you need to:
+So to reverse comcryption, you need to:

  * Consume Message (get your bytes)
  * Decrypt Bytes (with matching type)